“I feel fat.” It’s a phrase many of us have said without thinking.

 “I feel scared about being judged.”

-“I feel tired and need rest.”
+“I feel tired and need a rest.”

 “I feel overwhelmed and need some space."